kristijanhusak/vim-js-file-import/README.md

 This plugin is written in vimscript and uses only python to generate relative paths, so it's performance is much better.

-It doesn't handle all the cases that vim-import-js do (partial imports of npm packages, sorting of imports, configuration), but works most of the time.
+It doesn't handle all the cases that vim-import-js do, but works most of the time.
-There are still some things to be done and fixed.
-Check [Todo](#todo) section.

 ## Table of contents